mighty-gerbils/gerbil/doc/tutorials/kvstore.md

 So the macro defines a protocol structure, `kvstore::proto` that contains the necessary information for the external data representation of the various structures in the protocol.
-Then for each method call `x` in the protocol, it defines a strcuture for the message `kvstore.x`, a match macro `!kvstore.x` for destructuring and constructing call messages, and a call macro `!!kvstore.x` for making synchronous calls.
+Then for each method call `x` in the protocol, it defines a structure for the message `kvstore.x`, a match macro `!kvstore.x` for destructuring and constructing call messages, and a call macro `!!kvstore.x` for making synchronous calls.
 Then it proceeds to generate code for